midl-dev/polkadot-k8s/README.md

 This file is in `.gitignore`, however make sure to never commit it.

-For a production deployment, consider using a secure key-value store such as Hashicorp Vault.
+NOTE: `terraform.tfvars` is not recommended for a production deployment.
+See [production hardening](docs/production-hardening.md).

 ### Network (libp2p) keys